koddr/goodshare.js/README.md

 ### Display share count

 To display share count, just add `data-counter` attribute to HTML element that will contain numbers.
-For example:

 ```html
 <!-- Create link with share to Facebook and counter -->